 Using canning jar lids as tags is a creative way to tag a gift to someone that loves to preserve food.
 Get directions from Homespun Seasonal Living.

-Craftsy (one of my favorite online craft class vendors) has a free class to make DIY gift tags from paper.
-If you are looking for supplies, you can save up to 30% on craft supplies at Craftsy.com, no coupon code needed.
+Bluprint (one of my favorite online craft class vendors) has a free class to make DIY gift tags from paper.
+If you are looking for supplies, you can save up to 30% on craft supplies at Bluprint.com, no coupon code needed.
 Find great deals on the supplies & tools you need for the next project.

 Homemade baskets are cream of the crop when it comes to DIY gift packaging.
 Learn to crochet your own at Make and Do Crew.
 These are made with Dollar Store twine, so they are incredibly affordable.

-Try your hand at this these cute coiled crochet baskets from My Poppet.
+Try your hand at these cute coiled crochet baskets from My Poppet.

 What gift wrapping ideas have you tried?
 Share them in the comments section below.